 Shows the specified dynamic part.
-The second optional Boolean parameter overrides the state of the Open parts in new windows preference.
+The second optional Boolean parameter newWindow allows you to specify whether the part should open in a new tab (specify False, the default) or a new window (specify True).
 Returns True if the specified part can be shown, False otherwise.
-Can be used to bring a Score to the front by way of Sibelius.ShowDynamicPart(Score.CurrentDynamicPart).
+Can be used to bring a Score to the front by way of Sibelius.ShowDynamic-Part (Score.CurrentDynamicPart).